-- Promoters: Scores of 9 and 10 are the happiest customers who are likely to promote your product to others.
+Promoters: Scores of 9 and 10 are the happiest customers who are likely to tell more people about your brand and products!

 Detractors: Customers giving a score between 0 and 6 are dissatisfied with your brand.
-Unhappy customers, who are not likely to promote your product to others.
+Unhappy customers who are not likely to promote your product to others.

-Benefits of NPS surveys:
+Benefits of NPS surveys

 💌 Simple, user-friendly & quick